Brand Name: Meaningful vs Meaningless – which is Better?

 So, I can conclude that a fanciful, non-dictionary, and meaningless brand name is always a better decision than a meaningful and descriptive brand name.

-Explore more articles about business BRANDING and brand naming ideas OR visit HOME page.
+Explore more articles about business BRANDING and brand naming ideas, OR our Services, OR visit HOME page.